 Home Reading Expectations

-At Dosthill Primary in the Summer Term, we are looking forward to working together with you to develop your child's love of books and reading.
+At Dosthill Primary Academy, we are looking forward to working together with you to develop your child's love of books and reading.
 Children who are confident and secure readers excel in all areas due to the impact this has on their imagination, self-esteem, and access to the curriculum.
 In partnership, we will try to ensure that your child becomes a confident reader and all the successes that this will bring them.